digitallyinduced/ihp/CONTRIBUTING.md

 }
 ```

-Then every time you'd like to update to the latest master, you'll copy/paste the [flake.lock](https://github.com/digitallyinduced/ihp-boilerplate/blob/master/flake.lock) to your own `flake.lock` and run:
+Then every time you'd like to update to the latest master, you'll run:

 ```
 nix flake update
 direnv allow
 ```

-Note that the `flake.lock` on ihp-boilerplate's is rebuilt by IHP's GitHub action whenever a new commit is done on `master`.
-So be aware that if there's a new commit on master, and its GitHub action isn't done yet, then there will be a mismatch between IHP's commit and the `flake.lock`.
-You will notice in this case that trying to rebuild IHP takes a really long time, as it will try to compile it, instead of getting it from cachix.
-In that case, you can wait for the GitHub action to complete or point to a specific IHP commit.
+Note that there's a time window that there could be a mismatch between IHP commit and cachix's cache.
+When a PR is merged into IHP core, a GitHub action runs and updates `flake.lock` on IHP-boilerplate repository.
+This means that while GitHub action on `master` is still running you will notice that rebuilding IHP takes a long time.
+Instead of building from the cache, it will try to compile it.
+You can wait for the GitHub action to complete or point to a specific IHP commit.

 ### Running the development server